stuartpearman/tammypepper-counseling/index.md

       - Control their behavior
       - Stand up & conquer peer pressure
       - Develop supportive friendships
-      - Let go of resentments
+      - Let go of unforgiveness and resentments
   - title: Reach Their Goals
     body: |-
       - Find their unique purpose and passion